Alphonsus Liguori: Education

 Liguori learned to ride and fence but was never a good shot because of poor eyesight.
 Myopia and chronic asthma precluded a military career, so his father had him educated in the legal profession.
 He was taught by tutors before entering the University of Naples, where he graduated with a doctorate in civil and canon law at 16.
 He remarked later that he was so small at the time that he was almost buried in his doctor's gown and that all the spectators laughed.
 When he was 18, like many other nobles, he joined the Confraternity of Our Lady of Mercy, with whom he assisted in the care of the sick at the hospital for "incurables".

 He became a successful lawyer.
-He was thinking of leaving the profession and wrote to someone, "My friend, our profession is too full of difficulties and dangers; we lead an unhappy life and run risk of dying an unhappy death".
-At 27, after having lost an important case, the first he had lost in eight years of practising law, he made a firm resolution to leave the profession of law.
+He was thinking of leaving the profession and wrote to someone, "My friend, our profession is too full of difficulties and dangers; we lead an unhappy life and run risk of dying an unhappy death."
+At 27, after losing an important case, the first he had lost in eight years of practising law, he made a firm resolution to leave the profession of law.
 Moreover, he subsequently reported hearing an "interior voice" saying: "Leave the world, and give yourself to me."